hexylena/gie-proxy/README.md

 - [x] API to allow dynamically adding new proxy routes
 - [x] save/restore proxy routes across restarts
 - [ ] check for live routes (i.e. expect container death in background) regularly.
-- [ ] kill routes after N minutes of no traffic
+- [x] kill routes after N minutes of no traffic
     - interesting case here, what if a container dies on the backend and another starts up between checks.
 That's unsettling, but could've happened with the NodeJS case as well.
-- [ ] execute docker-compose kill/docker kills on route finish
+- [x] execute docker kills on route finish

 ## Building